Integrated subtraction terms and finite remainders for arbitrary processes with massless partons at colliders in the nested soft-collinear subtraction scheme: Operations with lists

 It is clear that all the final-state lists in Eqs.~\eqref{eq_qqbggLO}, \eqref{eq_gqLO}, and \eqref{eq_qqLO} can be unified by writing

 The upper bound in \eq\eqref{eq_paramet_channels_nf_1} satisfies $\xi(N,\Qab) \ge 0$, which implies $N \ge \abs{\Qab}$ for any $\setf{N}{n}{\Qab}$.

 Through the parametrization in \eq\eqref{eq_paramet_channels_nf_1}, the sum over $n$ that appears in \eq\eqref{eq_LO_cross_section} becomes explicit.
 Indeed, fixing the initial state $(a,b)$ determines the baryon charge $\Qab$, which is used in the parametrization of \eq\eqref{eq_paramet_channels_nf_1} to write the lists $\setf{B}{n}{\Qab}$ enumerating the possible final states.
 In this way, the sum over all possible configurations in \eq\eqref{eq_LO_cross_section} becomes a sum over the parameter $n \in [0, \xi(N,\Qab)]$.
 One can use the explicit parametrizations constructed in this appendix to check all the statements made in the main text of the paper concerning the behavior of various lists in different limits and, especially, how they transform into each other.
+We emphasize that the example discussed in this appendix is limited, while the construction and formulas presented in the main body of the paper are valid for any number of quark flavors and are also independent of the nature of the color singlet $X$.